firecat53/keepmenu/README.rst

    configuration/theming should be done via Xresources.
 4. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.
+5. (optional) xdotool.
+If you have a lot of Unicode characters or use a non-U.S.
+   English keyboard layout, xdotool is necessary to handle typing those characters.

 Installation
 ------------